Cisco Email Security

 Input Parameter | Required/Optional | Description | Example |

-Appliance Serial Number | Required | The appliance serial number to get AMP details. | N/A |
+Appliance Serial Number | Required | The appliance serial number used to retrieve AMP details.
+Appliance Serial Number can be obtained using the Search Messages command. | 6412*****V1ST |

 Output